edison0xyz/vim-scilla/README.md

 5. Enable the linter in vimrc: `autocmd FileType scilla let b:ale_linters = ['checker']`
 6. Open any scilla file and ensure checker is working: `:ALEInfo`

+## Commenting

+Comment functionality is available through [NERDCommenter](https://github.com/scrooloose/nerdcommenter).
+It's not natively supported on this plugin yet.
+PRs are welcome!

 ## License

 See [LICENSE](./LICENSE)